-- CCA or PAg certification required for consultant for fees to be eligible.
-Consultant must ensure valid proof of certification. - The intention behind BMP categories 1202 and 1203 is an overall reduction in fertilizer application rate. - For Practice Codes 1201 and 1202: Priority will be given to applications where reduced tillage will be adopted or increased as a result of the project.
+- Certified Crop Adviser or Professional Agrologist certification required for consultant for fees to be eligible.
+Consultant must ensure valid proof of certification. - The intention behind BMP categories 1202 and 1203 is an overall reduction in fertilizer application rate. - For Practice Codes 1201 and 1202: Priority will be given to applications where reduced tillage will be adopted or increased because of the project. - Projects costs may include either a portion of the new equipment, or cost for retrofits / upgrades to existing equipment.
+For new equipment purchases, eligible funding will be pro-rated as deemed appropriate by the assessment committee. - Items purchased with down payments prior to the date of BMP program start are deemed ineligible.